demisto/content/Packs/AWS-SNS-Listener/Integrations/AWSSNSListener/README.md

-AWS-SNS-Listener description.
+Amazon Simple Notification Service (SNS) is a managed service that provides message delivery from publishers to subscribers.
 This integration was integrated and tested with version December 2023 of AWS-SNS-Listener.

 ## Configure AWS-SNS-Listener on Cortex XSOAR